Keicho Ichibu Die Study now available!

 Gaku Ichibu Die Study

 In mid-2024, I began an in-depth die study of Keicho ichibu in hopes of understanding them better.
 Along the way, I decided to add Gaku ichibu to the mix to look for any crossover in dies.
-They were the same size, weight, and have the same design on side A (with Mitsutsugu's signature), so it seemed quite possible that a transitional die pairing could exist.
+They're the same size, weight, and have the same design on side A (with Mitsutsugu's signature), so it seemed quite possible that a transitional die pairing could exist.
 As it turns out, it does - and we'll talk about it shortly - but I also ended up with information useful for authenticating Gaku ichibu and other interesting data.
 This page will discuss the main conclusions drawn from the die study, and the buttons below will take you to pages detailing all individual dies for each side with statistics and key diagnostics.

 Since there's currently no universal agreement on which side is the obverse, I've opted to dub the side featuring Mitsutsugu's signature as "A," and the side with the denomination as "B."